zempo/Sprint-Challenge--RDBMS-and-API-Intros-java-todos/README.md

 }
 ```

 * PUT /todos/todoid/{todoid} - updates a todo based on todoid.
-Can be done by any user.
-Note: null boolean is not a thing - it is false, so just set compeleted to whatever comes across in the RequestBody.
+Note: null boolean is not a thing so just set compeleted to whatever comes across in the RequestBody.
 ```
 {
     "completed": true
 }
 ```

 * DELETE /users/userid/{userid} - Deletes a user based off of their userid and deletes all their associated todos.
-Can only be done by an admin.

-* hint - think about taking the project https://github.com/LambdaSchool/java-oauth2.git and modifying it to fit this application

 ## Stretch goals

-* Update the end points below:
+* Update the endpoints below:

-  * POST /users/todo/{userid} - adds a todo to the assigned user.
-Can only be done by the authenticated user.
-A user can only modify their own data.

-  * PUT /todos/todoid/{todoid} - updates a todo based on todoid.
-Can only be done by the authenticated user.
-A user can only modify their own data.
+  * GET /users/user/{userid}/todos - returns in datestarted order all of the todos that have not yet been completed for the user with the given id.
+In orders, what does this user still need to do?